-The summer season means hot sun, dry heat and less rainfall, all stressful conditions for your landscape.
-During summer, new growth is still abundant, but intense sun and heat can deprive your lawn and plants from proper nutrients and adequate moisture.
-Regular landscape maintenance in NJ is especially important during summer months to keep your landscape healthy.
+The summer season means hot sun, dry heat, and less rainfall, all stressful conditions for your landscape.
+During summer, new growth is still abundant, but intense sun and heat can deprive your lawn and plants of proper nutrients and adequate moisture.
+A regular schedule, including four seasons of landscaping and maintenance in NJ is especially important during summer months to keep your landscape healthy.

 Regular Lawn Care and Maintenance

 Grass grows faster during summer months, so weekly mowing is advised for a well-maintained, healthy lawn.
 Keeping your lawn a proper height will promote root growth, moist soil and fewer weeds.
 As a rule of thumb, grass should be left slightly longer in the summer to protect the soil from drying out in the sun.
 Most professional landscape companies provide regular landscape maintenance on a weekly basis that includes:

 - Lawn mowing.

 - Weeding Control.